 WHERE TO STAY

-If you’re traveling with a large group I highly suggest renting a house on Airbnb.
+If you’re traveling with a large group I highly suggest renting a house on Airbnb or hit up @theaspenbroker.
 Aspen properties are some of the most beautiful you’ve ever seen, and being in a house allows you to experience life as a local.
-It’s also the more affordable option in this town.
+It’s also the more affordable option right now.

 ST. REGIS: In my most recent visit I stayed at the St. Regis.
 Loved their rustic-meets-modern decor and their service was on point.
 If you’re a foodie, their in-house restaurant is the Chef’s Club, which brings the best-up-and-coming chefs from all over the country to consult for a menu that is endlessly changing.
 The spa here is a must!